pflanze/cj-git-patchtool/README.md

 ## Tips

-Use the `dupa` tool from chj-bin.git for duplicating patches (for splitting them)
+Use the `dupa` tool from chj-scripts.git for duplicating patches (for splitting them)

 Use the `cj-git-filter-branch--add-emptytail` tool from the same place